 '''

 CLIPS> (facts)

-f-0 (initial-fact)

 f-1 (duck)

-For a total of 2 facts.
+For a total of 1 fact.

 CLIPS>

 '''

-The terms f- θ and f-I are the fact identifier assigned to each fact by CLIPS.
+The term f-1 is the fact identifier assigned to the (duck) fact by CLIPS.
 Every fact inserted into the fact-list is assigned a unique fact identifier starting with the letter "f" and followed by an integer called the fact-index.
-On starting up CLIPS, and after certain commands such as clear and reset (to be discussed in more detail later), the fact- index will be set to zero, and then incremented by one as each new fact is asserted.
-The (reset) and (clear) commands will also insert a fact (initial-fact) as f-0.
-In prior versions of CLIPS this fact was used implicitly by CLIPS to initially activate some types of rules and could also be used explicitly by user programs to activate rules as well, but is now only provided for backwards compatibility.
+On starting up CLIPS, and after certain commands such as clear and reset (to be discussed in more detail later), the fact- index will be set to one, and then incremented by one as each new fact is asserted.